 Any member of the public can own certificates on the GGAS Registry.

-The Registry is not a trading platform, as trading of certificates is expected to occur outside of the Registry.
-Where such a trade has occurred, whether bilaterally, through brokers or through other trading platforms, the change in ownership of those certificates is recorded on the Registry.
+The Registry is not a trading platform, as trading of certificates occurs outside of the Registry.
+Where a trade has occurred, whether bilaterally, through brokers or through other trading platforms, the change in ownership of those certificates is recorded on the Registry.

-While there is no limit on the number of certificates that can be held in an account, self-registered users must provide identification documentation if a transfer of certificates would result in the ownership of more than 1,000 certificates.
-While this limit remains in place, users are unable to transfer out or surrender more than 1,000 certificates.
-Self-registered users can apply for the ownership limit to be removed, see application form.
+While there is no limit on the number of certificates that can be held in an account, self-registered account holders must provide identification documentation if a transfer of certificates would result in the ownership of more than 1,000 certificates.
+When a self-registered account has more than 1,000 certificates, users are unable to transfer out or surrender certificates.
+The ownership limit may be removed - download the application form from the ESS website.